Vicba/blog/content/blog/tutorial-hell/index.md

 The fear of forgetting important information can hinder learning.
 However, with proper prep-research and effective learning strategies, this fear can be minimized.

 ### Mimicking vs. Understanding:
 When you mimic something without understanding it, it stops you from being creative.
-Seek genuine understanding, experiment, and ask questions to level up your creativity and apply knowledge effectively.
+Seek for a good understanding, experiment, and ask questions to level up your creativity and apply knowledge effectively.

 ### The Need for Realistic Learning Pace:
 Trying to learn too much too quickly leads to overwhelm.
 Set realistic goals, break down complex topics, and focus on incremental progress.
 Compound your learning!